andersundsehr/sentry-async/README.md

 To enable the asynchronous transport configure sentry to use our transport factory.<br>
 The extension is shipped with a default file_queue, which may be configured in *config/packages/sentry.yaml*

-The andersundsehr/sentry-async depends on SENTRY_DSN environment variable set.

 ```yaml
 sentry:
   options: